9brada6/tabs-with-posts/development.md

 - Meta Settings verify if add_query_args is good, hasn't been verified before.
 - When settings are saved, redirect to table of queries, not edit queries.
 - Add a back button from settings to the table.
-- Change namespace/folder name from settings from plural to singular.
+- Change namespace/folder name from settings from plural to singular

-- Meta-Key: Add meta_key for the post order or separately.
-- Hide meta key value if comparator is exists or not exists.
 - Remove order from orderby that does not depend, like post__in

 - Add a way when selected views/rating/popular posts plugin, to select only the first installed, the rest should be disabled.